JoshAE/Off-Grid-PV/README.md

 This simple model uses the historic data from the PVGIS to determine how the battery charge state changes through the months of a calander year from set-up.
 The parameters that are free for the user to change are:
 1. Location: Entered as longitude and lattitude.
+2. Surface tilt: Tilt from horzontal of the pannels, this can be enetered as an array with elements corresponding to the number of pannels on the tower
+3. Surface azimuth: Azimuth angle from south for each pannel.
+4.